-Roosevelt Montás is Director of the Center for the Core Curriculum at Columbia College.
-He holds an A.B., Columbia College (1995), and an M.A.
-(1996) and Ph.D.
-(2004) in English, Columbia University.
-Roosevelt is Director of the Center for the Core Curriculum, at Columbia College.
-Montás specializes in Antebellum American literature and culture, with a particular interest in American citizenship.
+Roosevelt Montás is Senior Lecturer in American Studies and English at Columbia University.
+He holds an A.B.
+(1995), an M.A.
+(1996), and a Ph.D.
+(2004) in English and Comparative Literature from Columbia University.
+He was Director of the Center for the Core Curriculum at Columbia College from 2008 to 2018.
+Roosevelt specializes in Antebellum American literature and culture, with a particular interest in American citizenship.
 His dissertation, Rethinking America: Abolitionism and the Antebellum Transformation of the Discourse of National Identity, won Columbia University’s 2004 Bancroft Award.
 In 2000, he received the Presidential Award for Outstanding Teaching by a Graduate Student.
-Montás regularly teaches “Introduction to Contemporary Civilization,” a year-long course on primary texts in moral and political thought in the West, as well as a seminar for the Center for American Studies entitled “Freedom and Citizenship in the United States.”
-Montás is also a seminar instructor for the Freedom and Citizenship program sponsored by the Center for American Studies’ Freedom and Citizenship Program in collaboration with the Double Discovery Center.
-As Director of the Center for the Core Curriculum he speaks frequently on the history, meaning, and future of liberal education and is author of Rescuing Socrates: How the Great Books Changed My Life and Why They Matter for a New Generation (Princeton University Press about his experiences as a student and teacher.
+Roosevelt teaches “Introduction to Contemporary Civilization in the West,” a year-long course on primary texts in moral and political thought, as well as seminars in American Studies including “Freedom and Citizenship in the United States.”
+He is also a seminar instructor for the Freedom and Citizenship program sponsored by the Center for American Studies’ Freedom and Citizenship Program in collaboration with the Double Discovery Center.
+He speaks and writes on the history, meaning, and future of liberal education and is author of Rescuing Socrates: How the Great Books Changed My Life and Why They Matter for a New Generation (Princeton University Press about his experiences as a student and teacher.